Who should do an elimination diet? In my opinion everybody should do an elimination diet at least once in their lives!

 Just because you have reacted to one or more foods on the elimination diet this does not mean that you have to exclude them forever!
 This is particularly true if you reacted to many different foods, as this probably indicates that you have “leaky gut” and if the underlying cause is addressed, and you follow a leaky gut healing program you will likely be able to “test out” these foods again to see if you still react.

 Also reacting to specific foods like the FODMAP’s may indicate that you have an underlying SIBO or candida infection, you can find out more about testing for SIBO here.
-Candida, parasites and dysbiosis can be tested with a comprehensive digestive stool analysis (CDSA test) and you can find out more about the CDSA test here.
+Candida, parasites, dysbiosis and leaky gut can be tested with the GI Map test

 An elimination diet is your own scientific experiment to discover what the best foods are for you to eat, and what foods create a negative/ inflammatory reaction in your body.